toitware/toit-semver/README.md

 ```

 #### Simple comparison using strings only:
-For convenience and backwards compatibility, it is also possible to compare strings directly.
-In
+For convenience and backwards compatibility, it is also possible to compare
-the background the library creates the corresponding `SemanticVersion` instances and uses
+strings directly without creating the objects.
+In the background the library
+creates the corresponding `SemanticVersion` object anyway, and uses the built-in
-them for comparison.
+functions/methods for comparison.

-Similar to all `compare-to` functions the `compare` function returns -1 if the left-hand side is less
+Similar to all `compare-to` functions the `compare` function returns -1 if the
-than the right-hand side; 0 if they are equal, and 1 otherwise.
+left-hand side is less than the right-hand side; 0 if they are equal, and 1
+otherwise.
 ```toit
   // (Continues from previous examples.)